kapilsharma/KAPsNotes/js/AngularJS2/NewComponent.md

 > Short cut: Angular cli provide short cuts to work quickly.
 Thus, `ng generate component ComponentName` can be written in short as `ng g c ComponentName` and it will work as same.

+There are few other options while creating components.
+Some important are, `--flat` if we do not want separate folder for new component.
+We can use `--inline-styles` or `-is` for not generating css file in case we want inline styles.
+Similiarly, we can use `--inline-template` or `-it` for inline template.
+They all are possible but ideally not recommended.

 ### Changes

 This command generated four files and edit one file: